jnields/febs/README.md

 - Work in progress and will change as we communicate with teams to determine requirements.

-- The driving philosophy is minimal code, delegating essentially all build tasks through to webpack.
+- The driving philosophy is minimal code, delegating essentially all build tasks directly through to webpack.

 ## Goals
 - Simple, minimal, reliable, maintainable.